JicoDotNet/Expense-Management-Bucket/README.md

     - Or download the project from Github `https://github.com/JicoDotNet/Expense-Management-Bucket`
 2. Open the solution in Visual Studio.
 3. Restore the NuGet packages.
-4. Update the connection string in `web.config`.
+4. Update the connection string in `web.config`
 5. Run the application.

 ### Deployment